AtsukoCoffey/kaitenzushi/README.md

 **[Live site >> url](url)**

-<a id="ux"></a>

 # ALGORITHM
-Below numberd lists are my original idea of the game system.
-Also just underneath the list, [BUG] sentences are the main problem of the features.
+Below numbered lists are my original idea of the game system.
+Also just underneath the list, [BUG] sentences that describe the main problems with the features.

-I had never created a whole game before, so I was not sure if is this achivable on time or not.
-Just in case I set lower accomplish goal to prepare for submiting anytime.
-After that then I can try extra features that I hope I can implement until submition day.
-On the other hand, Japanese kana letter matching function was more comlicated than I expected so change it to extra feature.
+I had never created a whole game before, so I was unsure if this was achievable within the given time or not.
+As a precaution, I set lower accomplish goal to prepare for submitting anytime.
+After that then I can try extra features that I hope I can implement until submission day.
+On the other hand, Japanese kana letter matching function was more complicated than I expected so I decided to make it an extra feature.

 **1. Create a new shufﬂed question**
 [BUG](#bugs) Just random array -> I want shuffle properly ->

 **2. Set & start Global time limit (60s)**